 Moving on 8 years to 2013...

 (brief recap of the intervening years: Spacehopper had become belarus. belarus had recorded an album, which, unfortunately never got an official release as the record label we signed to went bust. belarus were courted by Universal Records. belarus ultimately split up in 2007.

 I continued to teach and play in other bands, but eventually, new challenges presented themselves and I relocated to Berlin, Germany.)

+In 2012 I started to build my recording studio here in Berlin.
 The idea was to do remote recording sessions by email, meaning I could provide drum recordings for anyone in the world.

 Over the course of a 20 year professional career, I have met some amazing fellow musicians, some of which may be considered famous or influential, (or any other impressive sounding word we might attach to successful arteests).

 I emailed a few of these ladies and gentlemen to introduce my new studio and ask for any opportunities they had for recording.
 I was basically trying to get some decent credits to increase my status.

 Anyway, one of these lovely chaps, a producer friend of mine in L.A., writes back to me with this question:

 "Hey Rich!
 Can you get a 70's sound?"

 I was hella surprised!
 This guy was writing and producing, (and continues to write & produce), some of the worlds biggest R&B and soul records.
 Seriously, we're talking #1 billboard albums.
 So, of course, I wet myself a little bit and replied immediately asking: "Sure!
 No problem man!
 What do you want exactly?"